 But I wanted him to know that I, for one, knew who he was, and that I appreciated what he stood for, and what he did, everyday, for me, and for others.
 As you might imagine, that is usually more difficult than it sounds.

-In my opinion, “We The People”, have much more to worry about than the common criminals and predatory intruders of the backyard and home.
+In my opinion, “We The People”, have much more to worry about than the common criminals (who are brought to the court with the help of the criminal defense attorneys practicing in Tacoma) and predatory intruders of the backyard and home.
 Those more obvious threats I can handle, for as the saying goes, “I don’t call 911”.
 In that scenario I fully intend to be the last man standing, and I will call, if and when whatever happens, happens.

 What troubles me most is more insidious, and dangerous.
 I wish that it was not so glaringly obvious that our constitutional rights and personal liberties are being attacked from every imaginable angle.
 I wish that I did not feel the need to point out that things seem to be escalating, daily.
 More than likely, you have already figured that out for yourself.